-People’s politics are partly driven by a desire for status in society.
+People’s politics are partly driven by a desire for status.

 People tend to express political views that will win the approval of their peers.
-They will get involved in causes that will win the admiration of their peers.
-They tend to remain silent if they hold opinions that would result in the censure of their peers.
+They tend to remain silent if they hold opinions that would be criticized by their peers.

 These belief systems become self-reinforcing in each subgroup of society.
-Churchgoers will adopt the beliefs of their congregation.
-Hollywood actors will adopt the beliefs of Hollywood.
+Churchgoers tend to adopt the beliefs of their congregation.
+Hollywood actors tend to adopt the beliefs of Hollywood.
 Police tend to share political views with other police.
 And so on.

-The self-reinforcing nature of political beliefs is driven largely by shame.
-People dread being shamed for holding the wrong beliefs.
+The self-reinforcing nature of political beliefs is driven largely by fear.
+People fear being shamed for holding the wrong beliefs.

-But why are people so afraid of being wrong?
+But why are people so afraid?
 Don’t educated societies respect differences of opinions?
 Don’t people know that someone can be wrong without being bad?

 Perhaps in the beginning they do.
-But as the the boundaries between correct and taboo beliefs begin to crystalize, a certain force begins to flow within a group: righteous outrage.
+But as the the boundaries between correct and taboo beliefs begin to crystallize, a certain force begins to flow within a group: righteous outrage.